P ‘29, ‘32

 So, when you make a gift, it's not "just a donation."
 It's an investment in the educational and emotional growth of our students.

 At Far Hills, we know that every donor is different, and the reason you choose Far Hills for your child(ren) may impact the area you'd like to support.
-All of the Far Hills Fund donors have the opportunity to allocate their gifts to six areas of distinction.
-By picking one, you ensure that your gift is allocated in a way that is meaningful to you and your family.
+If you would like to have further discussions about supporting Far Hills with a restricted gift to one of our areas of distinction or special funds, please feel free to contact Gina Fernicola at firstname.lastname@example.org or 908-766-0622 ext.1464.

 We’re ALL IN!
 Are you?